kozec/sc-controller/docs/protocol.md

 Requests gesture to be detected on one of pads - "side" can be LEFT or RIGHT.
 'resolution' is integer from 2 to 6 and specifies grid size used in gesture detection.

-Daemon _always_ responds with `OK.` and then, when gesture detection is completed, sends `Gesture: side detectedgesture` message.
+Daemon always responds with `OK.` unless request cannot be parsed.
+Then, when gesture detection is completed, daemon sends `Gesture: side detectedgesture` message.
 If gesture detection fails for any reason, sent gesture is empty.

 #### `Led: brightness`